-Inadequate ventilation may cause increasing of the instrument's temperature, which will eventually damage the instrument.
+Inadequate ventilation may cause an increase in the instrument's temperature, which will eventually damage the instrument.
 So keep well ventilated and inspect the intake and fan regularly.

 Avoid Exposed Circuit or Components

 Do not touch exposed contacts or components when the power is on.